xd009642/streamer-template/doc/02_audio_decoding.md

 }
 ```

-Most of these parameters come from the documentation, which generally means
+Most of these parameters come from the documentation or examples, which means
 they should be a relatively good performance/quality tradeoff.
 Looking over
 the docs parameters like window functions are explained and their impacts on
 the output.
-As wel don't plan on changing sample rate the
+As we don't plan on changing the sample rate the
 `max_resample_ratio_relative` is set to 1.0.

 Now we change our bailing on incorrect sample rates from: